openvinotoolkit/training_extensions/tensorflow_toolkit/action_detection/README.md

 "UNDEFINED_ACTION_COLOR": [255, 255, 255]
 ```

-## Person Detection and Action Recognition model training
+## Person-Detection and Action-Recognition Model Training

-Assume we have a pre-trained model and want to fine-tune PD&AR model.
-In this case the the train procedure consists of next consistent stages:
+Assume we have a pretrained model and want to fine-tune a PD&AR model.
+In this case, the train procedure consists of the consistent stages:
  1. [Model training](#action-detection-model-training)
  2. [Model evaluation](#action-detection-model-evaluation)
  3. [Model demonstration](#action-detection-model-demonstration)